-The ACD is entitled to receive from each Sub-Fund an annual management charge, the details of which are set out in Appendix 1.
-The annual management charge is calculated and accrued daily and is payable monthly and is calculated by reference to the Net Asset Value of the Sub-Funds as at the preceding Valuation Point.
+The ACD is entitled to an annual management charge for its services as ACD, in addition to the charges described below and in paragraphs 3.5.1 (Initial charge), 3.5.2 (Redemption charge) and 3.5.3 (Charges on Switching).
+The annual management charge is calculated and accrued daily and is payable monthly and is calculated by reference to the Net Asset Value of the Sub-funds as at the preceding Valuation Point.